 "The cosmetics or beauty products industry is one sector which remains impervious to the ups and downs [of] markets." - Mordor Intelligence

-Though this could describe the Cosmetics Industry in general, this particular piece of analysis refers to Australia's growing and changing market.
-In 2015, the size of the Australian cosmetics market was close to US $5 billion and is expected to approach US $8 billion by 2020.
+Though this could describe the cosmetics industry in general, this particular piece of analysis refers to Australia's growing and changing market.
+In 2018, the size of the Australian cosmetics market was US $5.9 billion and is expected to approach US $8 billion by 2023. - Global Data

 Regardless of how strong or slow the country's economy is at any given moment, cosmetics - particularly skin care products - will always be an important part of Australian life; and now, more budget-friendly cosmetics manufacturers are able to reach a larger swathe of the Australian population, primarily through internet marketing.

 However, Australia still depends heavily on imported cosmetics from foreign countries - about 70% of its cosmetics and personal care products come from abroad, and about 22%, from the United States.

 Australia, like the rest of the world, is waking up to the idea that "natural", "organic", "eco-friendly", and even "artisanal" labels are not just buzzwords used by companies to markup the price and feel good afterward.
 On the contrary, these are part of the new global buying ethos, which seeks to align purchasing power with personal beliefs.

 There is also a growing demand for “ethnic” products, where the production and marketing model is more DIY and has a stronger appeal to a younger generation, which is less loyal to the giant brands of the past.

 Social media has been a giant force in introducing masstige cosmetics to the mainstream.
 They have not only caught on in popularity but actually taken over as a sensible alternative to luxury - and luxury-priced - brands, as well as to the less effective drugstore brands.
 The numbers, as seen in this infographic, clearly reflect the appeal of masstige cosmetics to every class.